informalsystems/vdd/fastsync/fastsync.md

 The protocol is described in terms of functions that are triggered by (external) events:

-- `QueryStatus()`: regularly (every 10sec) queries all nodes from peerIDs set for their current height [TMBC-LOCAL-CHAIN].
+- `QueryStatus()`: regularly (currently every 10sec; necessarily interval greater than *2 Delta*) queries all nodes from peerIDs set for their current height [TMBC-LOCAL-CHAIN].
 It does so by calling `Status(n)` remotely on all peers *n*.

-- `CreateRequest`: regularly checks whether certain blocks have no open request and queries one from a full node.
+- `CreateRequest`: regularly checks whether certain blocks have no open request.
+If a block does not have an open request, it requests one from a full node.
 It does so by calling `Block(n,h)` remotely on one full node *n* for a missing height *h*.